-Adrenal stress is a widely-discussed condition with a lot of symptoms common to many in modern society.
+Adrenal stress is a widely-discussed condition with a lot of symptoms common to many people in modern society.
 The Holistic Healing Heart Center can offer help if you believe you are suffering from adrenal stress.

 What is commonly called adrenal stress is also known by the term ‘adrenal fatigue’.
 There are plenty of factors that could lead to an adrenal fatigue diagnosis.
 The adrenal glands are two small organs located over the kidneys, part of the endocrine system governed by the pituitary gland.
 Despite their size, they have a significant number of responsibilities.
 They produce hormones to regulate a number of processes and systems.
 Your metabolism, immune system, blood pressure, stress responses, and more are all affected by your adrenal functions.
 Here are signs that may indicate to you that your adrenal glands are not functioning well.
 If more than half of these apply to you, you could well be diagnosed with a medical condition.